SilviaAmAm/isopentane_paper_si/data_sets/Readme.md

 2. `isopentane_cn_md_pbe.hdf5`
 3. `isopentane_cn_surface_pbe.hdf5`

+as well as some [scripts](./scripts) used in constructing/transforming the data.

 ## 1. VR sampled data

 This is the data obtained from sampling the potential energy surface with the VR (using PM6).
 The energies have been recalculated using CF-uPBE with TZVP basis set.
 The energies are in Hartrees.
 The data from this data set can be extracted as follows: